rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ### databaseFilePath(<span class="text-info">STRING</span> partitionName)
-Path to database file by partition name.
+Path to the ORM database file by partition name.
 Please note that this function does not create a database file.
 This function only generates the file path based on the application path and partition name.

 ####Parameters
 <ul><li>partitionName : <span class='text-info'>STRING</span><p>